 The Benefit Cap limits the overall amount of welfare benefits a ‘working age’ household can receive.

-If you are affected by the Benefit Cap, then the amount you get from Universal Credit will go down to make sure you do not get more than the cap limit.
+If you are affected by the Benefit Cap, then the amount you get from Universal Credit will go down to make sure you do not get more than the welfare benefit cap limit.

 Who isn’t affected by the Benefit Cap?

 The Benefit Cap does not apply to you (ie you are excluded) if: